mojaloop/mojaloop-business-docs/vuepress/docs/Scheme/scheme-key-choices.md

 Mojaloop as a technology is designed to allow system-to-system connectivity.
 Schemes implementing Mojaloop systems will need to consider the balance between striking scheme-to-scheme business agreements (with concurrent technical connections) and/or allowing DFSPs in their scheme to connect to other schemes or DFSPs bilaterally.

-### 12.1 L1P Alignment -- Connections to Other Schemes
+### 12.1 L1P Alignment — Connections to Other Schemes

 The relevant L1P principles here are low cost and "openness".
 The Mojaloop code in particular has the potential to turn cross-border transactions from ones that are governed by complex relationships (as in the case of traditional correspondent banking) into ones which are competed for in an open, interconnected marketplace.
 Schemes will need to evaluate the merits of this (arguably promoting lower costs) with the risks of dominance by major institutions.
 Scheme-to-scheme business arrangements may have a beneficial "level the playing field" characteristics.
 Hybrid relationships are also possible.
 This is an evolving area of the payment industry, and one where considerable variety of arrangements are both possible and likely.

-## 13. Choice: Scheme Use by Other FSP's
+## 13. Choice: Scheme Use by Other FSPs

-A successful L1P aligned scheme will be used by many enterprises -- merchants, billers, government agencies, etc. as well as individual people.
+A successful L1P aligned scheme will be used by many enterprises — merchants, billers, government agencies, etc. as well as individual people.
 There will also be a wide range of other FSPs (Financial Services providers) which are not DFSP's: in other words, which do not hold customer transaction accounts.
 This includes payments services providers: aggregators, merchant services providers, various DFSP processors, etc., all of which may want to connect to and use the scheme.

 As described in the "participation" choice above, a Level One aligned scheme includes as direct, settling participants only the entities that hold the end-user transaction accounts: the accounts that are debited and credited as a result of the interoperable transaction.